 This is where we see the biggest need and potential right now for creating better, more accessible and ethical tools to build and nurture community relationships.

 But we are sure beabee can be relevant for anyone anywhere who wants to build strong communities that make a difference.

 Especially when it comes to local communities we see lots of actors that are important for keeping people informed, engaged and connected to what’s happening around them: Community groups, local clubs, libraries, and more.

 We see lots of people taking things into their own hands when it comes to transforming the places where they live.

 That’s why we believe it is not just professional journalists who can build community newsrooms.
-It’s everyone who has the passion to explore local topics, create connections between people and moderate their exchange.
+It’s everyone who has the passion to explore local topics, create connections between people and facilitate discussions.
 It’s community organisers everywhere who want to make a difference.